Best Flowering Herb Plants for Your Garden - Part One

 Keep Your Herb Harvest Wholesome With Cautious Pesticide Management

-When using flowering herb plants in cooking or home remedies, avoid treating them with pesticides.
+When using herb flowers in cooking or home remedies, avoid treating them with pesticides.
 Whenever possible, prefer options like companion planting.
 If you do use pesticides, choosing control treatments commonly applied to vegetable and other edible crops are your best bet.
 You might consider options like insecticidal soap, neem oil or pyrethrin-based products.
 Read and follow the directions carefully.
 It's also a great idea to treat plants in the evenings after bees and other pollinators that have ceased their activity for the day.

-Culinary and Medicinal Flowering Herb Selection and Harvesting Tips
+Flowering Herb Selection and Harvesting Tips

 Harvest edible herb flowers early in the day after the dew has dried and they have opened fully.
 Cut the stems on a diagonal, and place them in water in a cool, shaded indoor spot until you are ready to use them.
-For the best results, use edible flowers within a few hours of harvesting them.
+For the best results, use edible herb flowers within a few hours of harvesting them.

-24 of the Best Flowering Herb Plants to Grow
+The Best Flowering Herb Plants to Grow

 Anise Hyssop